50% OFF frames with purchase of lenses.

 Blurry vision in one eye is not always a cause for alarm, but certain situations demand immediate medical attention.
 Recognizing these emergencies can help protect your vision and ensure timely treatment.
 Below are some conditions linked to blurry vision in one eye that require urgent care from an eye doctor.

-Corneal Abrasion and Scratch
+Corneal Abrasion (Scratched Cornea)

 The cornea, the clear, dome-shaped surface at the front of your eye, is critical for focusing light and shielding your eye from debris.
 Because of its exposed position, the cornea is vulnerable to scratches during daily activities like inserting contact lenses or rubbing your eyes.